 The admission of non-EU nationals as well as assigned EU/EFTA nationals is not only regulated quantitatively by quotas, but also by qualitative requirements such as salary and working conditions or personal qualifications.

-The Federal Council announced on 27 November 2019 that the quotas for non-EU/EFTA nationals and assigned EU/EFTA nationals in 2020 remain unchanged, as in 2019.
+The Federal Council announced on 25 November 2020 that the quotas for non-EU/EFTA nationals and assigned EU/EFTA nationals in 2021 remain unchanged, as in 2020.
 Furthermore, the quota for Croatian nationals will be slightly increased (according to pre-defined numbers).
-The Federal Council has also provided a quota for employment of UK nationals in Switzerland in the event of a no-deal Brexit.
+The Federal Council has also provided a quota for employment of UK nationals in Switzerland as of January 2021.

-Despite Croatia already being part of the EU, Croatian nationals taking up gainful employment in Switzerland with a Swiss employment contract still must respect the transitional provisions (according to the protocol III of the AFMP).
+Croatian nationals taking up gainful employment in Switzerland with a Swiss employment contract must still respect the transitional provisions (according to the protocol III of the AFMP).
 Only by respecting the following requirements will a Croatian national receive a work and residence authorization for Switzerland:

 - Priority of workers already admitted to the Swiss labor market;